Things to Do at University: The Student Bucket List

 What to prioritise each year

 University has a natural rhythm.
 First year is for exploring, second year is for deepening, final year is for converting.
-Knowing which phase you're in helps you use your time well rather than doing final-year things in first year and first-year things when it's too late.
+Knowing which phase you are in helps you use your time well rather than doing final-year things in first year and first-year things when it is too late.

 The first two weeks are socially unique.
 Join three or four societies before you settle on one or two.
-Say yes to things you're unsure about β the cost of stopping is zero.
+Say yes to things you are unsure about: the cost of stopping is zero.

 Learn your city